techidaily/site-windows11/source/_posts/unlocking-windows-11-for-optimal-clipchamp-functionality.md

 ### 6\.
 Use Winget to Install Clipchamp

- If Microsoft Store fails to install Clipchamp, you can try Winget, the[Windows Package Manager command-line tool](https://www.makeuseof.com/how-to-download-install-and-use-the-windows-package-manager-winget/) .
+ If Microsoft Store fails to install Clipchamp, you can try Winget, the [Windows Package Manager command-line tool](https://www.makeuseof.com/how-to-download-install-and-use-the-windows-package-manager-winget/) .
 Surely, you will miss the GUI interface of Microsoft Store, but you can still find, install, and remove apps using Winget.

 Repeat the following steps to install Clipchamp using Winget:

-1. Right-click on the**Start** button to open the[Power User menu](https://www.makeuseof.com/windows-power-menu-guide/) .
+1. Right-click on the**Start** button to open the [Power User menu](https://www.makeuseof.com/windows-power-menu-guide/) .
 Select the**Terminal (Admin)** option from the list.
 2. Accept the UAC prompt and click on the**Yes** button.
 3. In the Terminal window, type the following command and press the enter key:**winget search Clipchamp**
 4. Winget will find and list the correct**app name** and**ID** if it is available.